 Note that since we have added

 accessbilityIdentifierto views, they are immediately recognizable in the debugger.
-This is a good trick to apply for getting easier readability
+This is a nice trick to apply for easier debug logs readability

 As suggested by the debugger, we will add a symbolic breakpoint at